sreesreejuks/fabric-patterns/patterns/extract_content/README.md

-# content-extract 🌟
+# extract_content 🌟

-content-extract is a powerful pattern designed to transform raw, unstructured content such as video transcripts or HTML web pages into a concise, organized, and Markdown-formatted narrative.
+extract_content is a powerful pattern designed to transform raw, unstructured content such as video transcripts or HTML web pages into a concise, organized, and Markdown-formatted narrative.
 It is ideal for summarizing, reorganizing, and extracting meaningful insights from a variety of content formats while removing unnecessary details.

 ---

 ## Purpose 🎯

-The content-extract pattern ensures that only essential information from input sources is retained and presented in a structured format.
+The extract_content pattern ensures that only essential information from input sources is retained and presented in a structured format.
 By eliminating irrelevant material such as filler, advertisements, and off-topic tangents, content-extract produces clear, actionable summaries that are easy to navigate and understand.

 ---

 ## How It Works ⚙️

 ### **Input Types**
-content-extract accepts the following types of inputs:
+extract_content is typically used with the following types of inputs:
 1. **Video Transcripts** 📝
    - Conversational text from video content.
 2. **Raw HTML or any text** 🌐